metaphorlism/html-css-javascript/README.md

   console.log("Your browser doesn't support web workers.");
 }

-// In light task we will change background color of the container lightTaskBtnWorker.addEventListener("click", () => {
+// In light task we will change the background color of the container lightTaskBtnWorker.addEventListener("click", () => {
   containerElWorker.classList.toggle("brown");
 });